Masereel’s wordless novel, Die Sonne, was published from the original wood blocks in a limited edition by Kurt Wolff.

 - why is #227 machine printed while #488 is handwritten?

-- #488 is handwritten in a dark purple/blue ink (not that obvious in this photo)
+- #488 is handwritten in a dark purple/blue ink (it is not that obvious in this photo)

 - I am speculating the pencil signature was added on a whim or at the request of the owner, which may be why it was done with a regular lead pencil.